Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Pro Tip: Communicate with your team to convey the importance of customer experience above all.
 Don’t let bad managers turn a great customer experience into a fountain of negativity.

-Step 4: Believe That You Deserve Referrals
+Step 4: Wholeheartedly Believe That You Deserve Referrals

 The referral (word-of-mouth) mindset must pervade an entire organization.
 Everyone must accept that they’re committing a disservice by NOT providing an easy path to bring the tremendous value of your products and services to those who need it.